Rudra-roy/leaf-disease-classification-webserver-flask/README.md

 │   └── your_model_weights.pt  # Trained YOLOv8 model weights
 │
 ├── app.py                # Main Flask application
+|__ requirement.txt
 ```

 ### **1. `app.py`**

-The core of the web application, built using Flask.
+The core of the web application is built using Flask.
 It handles the routing, file uploads, and integration with the YOLOv8 model for image classification.

 ### **2. `templates/`**